appdev-lessons/how-to-write-a-lesson/content.md

 - `title`
   - Used by the user to identify the question in the progress table.
   - It is not used to identify the question in the database.
 It does not have to be unique.
-  - For runnable code blocks, this title is also used as a header to the code editor displayed to the user.
+  - For runnable codeblocks, this title is also used as a header to the code editor displayed to the user.
 - `points`
   - Number of points the question is worth.
 - `answer`